 How many times have you told yourself – “I’d love to do that but ….” when deep down what you really mean is “I’m scared of making a mistake, and being ridiculed if I try …”

-I ask this question because when I tell people I am a Creative Thinking Coach and an Artist, the first words that come out of their mouths nine times out of ten are …”I can’t draw, I can’t paint, I’m not creative or I can’t even draw a straight line”.
+I ask this question because when I tell people I am a Creative Guide and an Artist, the first words that come out of their mouths nine times out of ten are …”I can’t draw, I can’t paint, I’m not creative or I can’t even draw a straight line”.
 But I know what they actually mean is “I’m scared of taking a risk, I’m scared of making a mistake, I’m scared of being embarrassed…”

 This is not something to be judged because we all do it.